FREQUENTLY ASKED QUESTIONS

 It is software program that mathematically simulates the behavior of a plastic in the machine and mold.
+Paulson has developed its own injection molding machine simulator called SimTech Engine which powers both the SkillBuilder lessons and SimTech discovery labs.
 It allows the user to make any changes in machine controls, plastic, or the mold that can be made on a real machine.
-The employee is shown the results of the changes visually and graphically and the program automatically calculates part dimensions and problems that may occur.
+The use is shown the results of the changes visually and graphically and the program automatically calculates part dimensions and problems that may occur.
 In fact, each “cycle” on the simulator involves over 15 million separate mathematical calculations.
 This allows the user to make changes and observe very accurate outcomes from those changes.
 It is “hands on” molding using a computer.
 Think of a “Flight Simulator” for injection molding.

-Our new people learn from our experienced molders.
-What is the downside of our approach?
+Our new hires learn from our in-house experienced molders.
+What is the downside of this approach?